alexch/ruby_notes/ruby-intro.md

   * skips already-loaded files
   * omits the trailing `.rb`
   * can also be used for extensions written in C (`.so`, `.dll`, etc.)

+# Hash mark comments, like perl

+    @@@ ruby
+    # is a comment
+    2 + 2 # is a comment

+Ruby has a syntax for multiline comments too, but it's silly and nobody uses it.

+# Bundler vs. RVM

+* RVM manages multiple gemsets on a single machine
+* Bundler manages the same gemset on multiple machines

+# irb's REPL

+Read Eval Print Loop

 # Credits